melonrush13/csci5839/blog/assignment7.md

 3. Consistency and Standards

     **I am unable to use multiple names for a light.**  If I use the word light to turn off something named lamp, Alexa will get confused.
-For example, if I say "Alexa turn off bedroom light", she will say "Sorry, I can't find bedroom light".
+For example, if I say "Alexa turn off bedroom light"(when I meant bedroom *lamp*), she will say "Sorry, I can't find bedroom light".

 4. Recognition rather than Recall

     My boyfriend can never remember what I named the lamps in the house.
-When we go to bed, he says "Alexa turn off all the lights" to avoid memorizing the lamp names. **It is hard to remember every individual name of a lamp when there are so many in the house.**
+When we go to bed, he says "Alexa turn off all the lights" to avoid memorizing the lamp names. **It is hard to remember every individual name of a lamp when there are so many in the house and you don't use them regularly.**

 5. Flexibility and Efficiency to Use